kevalmorabia97/onnxscript/docs/tutorial/index.rst

 ``2 * X`` is expanded to ``op.CastLike(2, X) * X``, which allows the same code to work for different types of ``X``.

+*Control-Flow*

+The support for control-flow constructs in |onnxscript| is limited by requirements of ONNX control-flow ops.

 **Conditional statements**

 The function definition below illustrates the use of conditionals.